Back to the blog

 Understanding the Basics of Gambits

-One of the most exciting aspects of chess is the concept of the gambit.
-You might have heard about it from famous games, read about it in chess books, or even encountered it in popular culture (thanks to The Queen’s Gambit Netflix series!).
+One of the more thrilling ideas in chess is known as the gambit.
+Perhaps you heard about it in the context of some famous games, read about it in chess books, or even seen it depicted in popular culture (courtesy The Queen’s Gambit on Netflix series!).
 But what exactly is a gambit?
-Why do players willingly give up material in a game where every pawn counts?
+Why would players voluntarily part with material in a game where pawns are pawnstoppable?

 What Is a Gambit?